decentralvision/portfolio/_posts/2016-01-23-clearfund.markdown

 ![Screenshot](/portfolio/assets/images/clearfund-screenshot.png)

-Example of project - Indigo Minimalist Jekyll Template - [Demo](https://youtu.be/on8pdVFjldM).
+Video Demo - Clearfund - [Demo](https://youtu.be/on8pdVFjldM).
 This is a simple and minimalist template for Jekyll for those who likes to eat noodles.

 ---